PerBothner/DomTerm/README.md

 The websocketterm/ReplServer.java uses standard JavaEE annotations, so it should be possibly to deploy it in an EE server like Glassfish.

-Support for windows resizing is not implemented when using websockets.
-What is needed is an encoding to transmit the size change over the websocket.